dgapitts/vagrant-chef-solo-intro/README.md

 </body></html>
 ```

-Lastly, as I was cross-mounted vagrant directory, as this easier to inspect (and edit) e.g. via my personal favorite editor: sublime text.
-However this makes the rebuild process slightly more complicated i.e. you need to
+Lastly, as I was working under the cross-mounted /vagrant directory, as this easier to inspect (and edit) e.g. via my personal favorite editor: sublime text.

+	However this makes the rebuild process slightly more complicated i.e. to completely rebuild the environment I needed to
   - destroy old box image
   - cleanup left over chef and knife (i.e. chef-solo) files under /vagrant
   - restart vagrant and ssh to nex box